a-morales/kwm/README.md

 *Kwm* can apply all of these settings during runtime, and so live testing of options is possible before writing them into the config file.

+In addition to the above, the file `$HOME/.kwm/init` is a shell script that will be ran after *Kwm* has finished setting up the internal configuration.

-A sample config can be found within the [examples](examples) directory.
+A sample config and init file can be found within the [examples](examples) directory.

 ## Usage: